rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-20-compiler-team-2022-midyear-report.md

 What would make @estebank change their focus to something else?
 Simply put: Seeing no one complain about how hard Rust is to learn and seeing absolutely no new "confusing errors" complaints.

 These complaints have dramatically lowered in the last couple of years, but we're not quite there yet.
-There's also diminishing returns every time we focus on narrower and narrower cases, but making the experience of hitting an extreme corner case a positive one has a knock down effect on how pleasurable the overall experience is: if you're riding a bike in a segregated bike path for miles, but there are 200mts in the middle where you have to share the road with trucks, the overall experience feels dangerous.
+There's also diminishing returns every time we focus on narrower and narrower cases, but making the experience of hitting an extreme corner case a positive one has a knock down effect on how pleasurable the overall experience is: if you're riding a bike in a segregated bike path for miles, but there are 200 yards in the middle where you have to share the road with trucks, the overall experience feels dangerous.
 Having great E0308 errors is nice for 90% of the cases, but if someone who's trying to push the limits of what can be represented with trait bounds is constantly fighting the compiler (or worse, their users are!), then the experience is soured.

 ## Conclusion

+So, that's the midyear update for T-compiler.

+I have one final thought before I sign off on this blog post: my approach this year for describing our ambitions was very "bottom-up": I surveyed all of the compiler team and contributors, seeking a full list of everything that was going on, and everything that we hoped other people might want to help with.

+In hindsight, its a huge list.
+And I have not provided much guidance as to how I would want these items prioritized.

+My reasoning at that time was that by going broad with the presentation, we would be more likely to attract newcomers who would say "oh, *that* thing sounds like something I could help with"; especially by given examples of projects that don't actually require deep knowledge of rustc's implementation.
+But I do not think that experiment worked out overall.

+I think in the future, I would like to try to get the team and contributors to be a little more focused.
+There are some things, like Async Traits and Generic Associated Types, that are hugely important, but nonetheless the implementation effort is falling on the shoulders of relatively few people.